RafTAGA/pos-data-pipeline/README.md

 For the notebooks in `local_drive_runs/`, set them under Colab's **Runtime ─▶ Secrets** (key icon, left sidebar) using the same names.

+**Note** for this example a restaurant system was used, but any API with Point of Sale data should suffice.
 | Secret | Description | Where to find it |
 |---|---|---|
 | `TOAST_HOSTNAME` | Toast API subdomain for your integration | Toast dev portal → API access, e.g. `ws-api.toasttab.com` |